ietf-wg-alto/wg-materials/meetings-ietf-alto/ietf-openalto-2022.md

 Notes taker: Kai

 * The team discussed the problem formulation for the positioning paper to be submitted to NAI'22.
-* Jocab updated the progress on downloading use cases (which replica to choose to download to minimize the downloading time)
+* Jacob updated the progress on downloading use cases (which replica to choose to download to minimize the downloading time)
 * Richard suggested to look into multi-level queue in OS and the estimation method of Hedera

 ----